mggg/GerryChain/docs/user/recom.rst

     assignment_images = create_assignment_images(assignment_list)
     create_assignment_viewer(assignment_images)

-frm: TODO: Add code to make forward and back button inactive if they get to the end

 And this should generate a little widget that you can move through to see the chain in action!
 Here is a gif of what it should look like: